 Most importantly, with their experience and expertise, a palliative care team specialising in stroke will help you set realistic expectations to achieve.
 While it is crucial to have a positive mentality and the willpower to get better, it is never a good idea to set the bar too high, only to be disappointed later in the process.

 Recovering from a stroke requires substantial support from various sources, often over a prolonged period of time and sometimes with unexpected turn of events.
 Having access to palliative care can help you navigate the healing journey effectively and confidently, for both the patient and the family, by knowing what to expect and having someone reliable to turn to every step of the way.

-8. How to care for someone with a stroke as a family member or friend
+9. How to care for a stroke patient at home as a family member or friend

 If you have a friend or a loved one with a stroke, here’s how to take care of them:

-The first thing you can do is to aid them with their rehabilitation exercises in between sessions, as this is the only way to recover some of the lost functions.
+The first thing you can do is to aid them with their rehabilitation exercises in between sessions, as this plays a crucial role in recovering the lost functions.
 You also need to provide emotional support and reassurance since patients tend to overthink their condition and always focus on the worst-case scenario.